supertree-toolkit/stk/doc/gui.rst

     :figclass: align-center

     The STK GUI with no data loaded.
-The GUI consists of two vertical panels where data is edited (left) and entered (right).
+The GUI consists of two vertical panels where data are edited (left) and entered (right).

 The GUI consists of two main halves (Fig. :num:`#img-stk-gui`).
 The left-hand side is a tree-structure that allows you to navigate the data (tree panel).
-The data is structured into a project, which in turn contains sources, which in turn contain trees and meta data.
+The data are structured into a project, which in turn contains sources, which in turn contain trees and meta data.
 The right-hand side (data panel) contains three sub-panels.
 Each of these divisions is called an element (Fig.
 :num:`#img-stk-gui-lab`).
-The top gives user context-sensitive documentation on the current selection in the left-hand side.
+The top gives context-sensitive documentation on the current selection in the left-hand side.
 The middle is where you add data.
 Depending on what part of the data you are editing, the middle panel will change to suit the data to be edited/input.
 The lowermost sub-panel is where you can